AstreaTSS/RealmsPlayerlistWebsite/docs/index.md

 - **Live Playerlist**, which showcases who left and joined every minute.
 - **Live Online List**, which sends a message that constantly updates to show currently online players.
 - **Device information fetching**, which allows you to see which devices players are using for many commands.
+- **Reoccurring Leaderbooard**, which sends a leaderboard of the top players every week, every other week, or every month.
 - **Full Realm data exporting**, which allows for complete control over your Realm's data.

 You can check out every feature of Premium and how to get it [on the Premium Page](premium.md).